 The Company established the AMN Healthcare Equity Plan (as amended or amended and restated from time to time, the "Equity Plan"), which has been approved by the Company's stockholders.
 At the time of the Equity Plan's adoption in 2006, equity awards, based on the Company's common stock, could be issued for a maximum of 723 shares plus the number of shares of common stock underlying any grants under the Stock Option Plan that are forfeited, canceled or terminated (other than by exercise) from and after the effective date of the Equity Plan.
-Pursuant to the Equity Plan, stock options and stock appreciation rights ("SARs") granted have a maximum contractual life of ten years and exercise prices will be determined at the time of grant and will be no less than fair market value of the underlying common stock or shares of common stock reacquired by the Company.
+Pursuant to the Equity Plan, stock options and stock appreciation rights ("SARs") granted have a maximum contractual life of ten years and exercise prices will be determined at the time of grant and will be no less than fair market value of the underlying common stock on the date of grant.
+Any shares to be issued under the Equity Plan will be issued by the Company from authorized but unissued common stock or shares of common stock reacquired by the Company.
 On April 18, 2007, April 9, 2009 and April 18, 2012, the Company amended the Equity Plan, with stockholder approval, to increase the number of shares authorized under the Equity Plan by 3,000, 1,850 and 2,400, respectively.
 At December 31, 2014 and 2013, respectively, 2,421 and 2,173 shares of common stock were reserved for future grants under the Equity Plan.